andrewt3000/MachineLearning/README.md

 1. regression - predicting a continuous value attribute (Example: house prices)
 2. classification - predicting a discrete value.
 (Example: pass or fail, hot dog/not hot dog)

-#### Input features
+#### Features
 [Features](https://en.wikipedia.org/wiki/Feature_(machine_learning)) - are the inputs to a machine learning model.
 They are the measurable property being observed.
 An example of a features is pixel brightness in computer vision tasks or the square footgage of a house in home pricing prediction.

-Feature selection - The process of choosing the features.
-It is important to pick features that correlate with the output.
+Feature selection - the process of choosing the features.
+Effective features are discriminating and independent.

+[Feature scaling](https://en.wikipedia.org/wiki/Feature_scaling) - the process of normalizing the range of independent feature variables.
+Techniques include min-max scaling, z-score normalization, mean normalization, etc.

 Dimensionality Reduction - Reducing the number of features while preserving important features.
 A simple example is selecting the area of a house as a feature rather than using width and length seperately.
 Other examples include singular value decomposition, variational auto-encoders, and t-SNE (for visualizations), and max pooling layers for CNNs.